geomagpy/magpy/README.md

          sr =  db.get_float('DATAINFO', teststream1.header.get('SensorID'), 'DataSamplingRate')
          print (sr)

 Lets put some values into the predefined PIERS table which can be used to store information on all piers of your observatories

          pierkeys = ['PierID', 'PierName', 'PierType', 'StationID', 'PierLong', 'PierLat', 'PierAltitude', 'PierCoordinateSystem', 'DeltaDictionary'] piervalues1 = ['P1','Karl-Heinzens-Supersockel', 'DI', 'TST', 461344.00, 5481745.00,100, 'EPSG:25832', '']
          piervalues2 = ['P2','Hans-Rüdigers-Megasockel', 'DI', 'TST', 461348.00, 5481741.00,101, 'EPSG:25832', '']

+We are using the `update` command to insert above defined data into the table PIERS.
+Please note that the update command will call an "INSERT INTO" mysql command if no *condition* is given.
+Thus the command will fail in case of already existing inputs.
+If pier data is already existing add something like *condition="PierID LIKE 'P1'"*.

          db.update('PIERS', pierkeys, piervalues1)
          db.update('PIERS', pierkeys, piervalues2)